mic-web/calm-focus/README.md

 # Description

-This projects provides a simple, clean 25-minutes-timer in the style of the Pomodoro technique.
+"Calm Focus" is a simple timer for improving focus on any tasks.
+The concept is partially based on the principles of the well-known [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)

+But the use cases are not limited working.
+The web-app can be useful for:

+- Focus on work / study
+- Workout - especially useful for HIIT training (when activating the "AutoPlay" option)
+- Cooking
+- Meditation

-The app design is focused on avoiding distraction until the time is over (after 25 minutes).
+The design focuses on avoiding distraction until time is over (by default after 25 minutes).
-If you have enough screens available, it's encouraged to keep this app open on one side-screen, e.g. on the laptop, as it won't clame your attention until time is over.

 # Features